Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --utr_derived_srna, -u
                             Assign to detect UTR-derived sRNA.
 Default is False.
       --filter_info {tss,sec_str,blast_nr,blast_srna,sorf,term,promoter,none} [{tss,sec_str,blast_nr,blast_srna,sorf,term,promoter,none} ...], -d {tss,sec_str,blast_nr,blast_srna,sorf,term,promoter,none} [{tss,sec_str,blast_nr,blast_srna,sorf,term,promoter,none} ...]
-                            The filters for improving sRNA detection: 1. tss (sRNA has to start with a TSS), 2. sec_str (free energy change of secondary structure (normalized by length) has to be smaller than --cutoff_energy), 3. blast_nr (the number of the homology can not be found more than --cutoff_nr_hit in the non-redundant database), 4.
+                            The filters for improving the sRNA detection: 1. tss (sRNA has to start with a TSS), 2. sec_str (free energy change of secondary structure (normalized by length) has to be smaller than --cutoff_energy), 3. blast_nr (the number of the homologs in the non- redundant database has to be below the --cutoff_nr_hit ), 4. blast_srna (as long as the homologs can be found in the sRNA database, the candidates will be included to the best candidtes without considering other filters), 5. sorf (sRNA must not overlap with sORFs),
-                            blast_srna (as long as the homology can be found in sRNA database, the candidates will be included to best candidtes without considering other filters), 5. sorf (sRNA must not overlap sORFs), 6. term (sRNA has to be associated with a terminator), 7. promoter (sRNA has to be associated with a promoter motif).
-For using multiple filters, please separated them by spaced.
-If blast_srna was assigned, the headers of sequences in sRNA database should be $ID|$GENOME|$SRNANAME. "tss
+                            6. term (sRNA has to be associated with a terminator),
+                            7. promoter (sRNA has to be associated with a promoter motif).
+For using multiple filters, please separated them by spaces.
+If blast_srna was assigned, the headers of sequences in sRNA database should be
+                            $ID|$GENOME|$SRNANAME. "tss sec_str blast_nr
-                            sec_str blast_nr blast_srna" are recommended to be
+                            blast_srna" are recommended to be used.
-                            used.
 If "none" is assigned, no filters are applied.
 Default is tss sec_str blast_nr blast_srna.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
                             Paths of the transcript files.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]